Stochastic PDE limit of the dynamic ASEP: Introduction

-The dynamic ASEP with the general rates \eqref{eq:ModJumpRate_intro} has less ``integrable'' structure than the model considered in Theorem~\ref{Cor1}.
+It is unknown if the dynamic ASEP with the general rates \eqref{eq:ModJumpRate_intro} has any ``integrable'' structure, in contrast to the model considered in Theorem~\ref{Cor1}.
 In particular, invariant measures for this model are unknown and not used in our approach.
 Also since there is no apparent microscopic Hopf-Cole transform, we have to work `directly' with the stochastic PDEs and their approximations, in the spirit of \cite{DaPrato}.
 We provide heuristics for our argument in Section~\ref{sec:heuristic}.
 Note that we have restricted ourselves to the periodic model, in order to avoid significant difficulties with growth of processes at infinity.
 There are a few instances where this sort of difficulty (in the context of regularity structures \cite{HL18} and paracontrolled distributions \cite{2018arXiv180800354P}) has been surmounted by use of suitable weighted function spaces, though it still requires case-by-case analysis.
+Although we expect Theorem~\ref{thm:tight_intro} to hold also on the whole line, it is not clear whether one can use such weighted spaces to prove it.
 Our full-line analysis used to prove Theorem \ref{Cor1} does not require such methods since we have the microscopic Hopf-Cole transform at our disposal.

 The assumption $\eta < \frac{1}{2}$ in Theorem~\ref{thm:tight_intro} is natural, since this is the spatial regularity of the solution to the linear stochastic PDE \eqref{eq:SHEAdditive}, see for example \cite{DZ92}.
 However, the restriction $\eta > \frac{1}{3}$ is a consequence of the method we are using to analyze the discrete stochastic PDE, governing the evolution of $\hat s^\eps$.
 More precisely, for regularities below $\frac{1}{3}$ we lose control on the non-linearity in this stochastic PDE (see Lemma~\ref{lem:term2}).